DarkGengar/100DaysOfMLCode/README.md

 I hope I can fix the problem in the next few days.
 Start chapter 5 RL in Continuous Spaces of the course Move 37.

-**Thoghts:** Chapter 5 of the course Move 37 seems to be very interesting.
+**Thoughts:** Chapter 5 of the course Move 37 seems to be very interesting.

 ## Day 17: October 9, 2018